sarahbra/Data3625_Assignment1/README.md

 Data3625
 Assignment 1

-Identifying unique features from Ruter dataset
+A preprocessing AI task of identifying unique features from a Ruter dataset